 Finish Classes & Clinicals

-CNA programs are a combination of classroom instruction and clinical work to give students the fundamental knowledge they need to practice, as well as the hands-on experience required to apply these theories to real-world patient care.
+CNA programs are a combination of classroom instruction and clinical work.
+This combination gives students the fundamental knowledge they need to practice and the hands-on experience to apply the theories learned in the classroom to real-world patient care.
 During the classroom portion of the program, which can often be completed online, students learn about medical terminology, anatomy and physiology, vital signs, mobility, and cognitive impairments.
-In addition, students are taught the professional communication skills CNAs are expected to have in order to interact with patients and members of their team.
+In addition, students are taught the professional communication skills CNAs are expected to have to interact with patients and members of their team.

-During the clinical portion of CNA programs, students build on the coursework they completed in order to gain practical skills such as taking people’s vital signs, applying heat and cold to different parts of the body when appropriate, and bathing patients.
+During the clinical portion of CNA programs, students build on the coursework they completed to gain practical skills such as taking patients’ vital signs, applying heat and cold to different parts of the body when appropriate, and helping patients with hygiene.
 In addition, students become familiar with the physical demands of the job during this time, as they get experience lifting and transferring patients.

 Pass Your CNA Competency Exam